pjambet/blog/content/posts/ruby-symbol-to-proc-the-short-version.md

 If you think it's weird, that's because it is!

 In a next article, we'll look at how exactly Ruby handles block arguments when converting a symbol to a proc, we'll explore MRI's source code, in C, and peek at the grammar definition of the Ruby language.
 It's gonna be fun!

+---

+Found this interesting?
+You'll enjoy my [free online book][rebuilding-redis-in-ruby] about rebuilding Redis, in Ruby.

+---

 ## Appendix, Arguments vs Parameters